org404/pyrum-scripts/README.md

 # Description
-This example let's you spin up listening rumor server (extremely light - 26MB) with p2p protocol and dv5 support.
-In this example we will open rumor shell, load our attack script, creating one attack client and establishing/keeping connection to hardcoded target (our test instance).
+This repo is an organizational repo for rumor (extremely light scripting client with p2p protocol and dv5 support), obtrusive module and more.

 ### Pre-requirements
 Must have: